Fogh/SABnzbd-Alfred/README.md

 ## Contribute

 If you find any bugs or if you think the workflow is missing a feature, don't hesitate to submit a pull request or create an issue.

+## License

+This workflow and code is licensed under the [MIT license](http://opensource.org/licenses/MIT).